 The Admission Committee will review your file once they have received all of your documents.

 All international applications submitted after May 1, 2022 will be processed as timely as possible.
 Some may be subject to deferment for the Spring 2023 semester, due to the immigration process to acquire F-1 status.

 If you want to get to know your professors personally, have discussion-based classes and enjoy community-based learning, then Albion is the place for you!

 Albion students strive for excellence and while we base admission primarily on academic performance, we are eager to learn about your other passions and areas of interest.
 In addition to your application, as an international student, you’ll need to submit:

-- Academic Records: Academic Records must be official and sent directly by a school counselor, university academic records office or EducationUSA Advisor.
+Academic Records must be official and sent directly by a school counselor, university academic records office or EducationUSA Advisor.
 Certified translations and original language documents are required if the originals are not in English.
 Find out more about submitting academic records.

-- Test Scores: Official test results from the SAT, ACT, TOEFL or IELTS.
+Official test results from the SAT, ACT, TOEFL or IELTS.
 Test results should either be sent directly to us from the testing agency or be certified and sent to us by a school counselor, university official or EducationUSA officer: